Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Experiments

 In UAV applications, relative altitude ground truth is typically obtained via non-visual sources such as barometric measurements, laser/range-based altimeters, or DEM alignment.
 These signals are used in our datasets to generate altitude annotations, but they rely on external data or hardware and therefore cannot serve as baselines for evaluating vision-only approaches.

-To the best of our knowledge, no closely matched vision-only baseline is available for our exact setting: single-image global relative-altitude estimation from nadir-view aerial imagery without target-domain real flight data for training.
+To the best of our knowledge, no closely matched vision-only baseline is available for the considered problem in this paper: single-image global relative-altitude estimation from nadir-view aerial imagery without target-domain real flight data for training.
 Therefore, we include monocular metric depth estimation (MMDE) models as contextual references.
 Among existing vision-based techniques, MMDE models such as Depth Anything V2 and UniDepth V2 are the closest contextual references to our task, as they infer geometric quantities from a single image.
 However, they are designed for dense pixel-wise depth prediction rather than global altitude estimation.
 For reference, we apply Depth Anything V2~\cite{yangDepthAnythingV22024} and UniDepth V2~\cite{piccinelliUniDepthV2UniversalMonocular2025}, and compute the arithmetic mean of the predicted depth map as the estimated relative altitude $\hat{H}$.
-These results are reported only for contextual comparison rather than as formal baselines, and help clarify the differences in task formulation between dense depth prediction and the present relative-altitude-estimation problem.
+These results are reported only for contextual comparison rather than as formal baselines, and help clarify the differences in task formulation between dense depth prediction and the relative-altitude-estimation problem.

 \paragraph{VPR Baselines} For VPR comparison, we evaluate MixVPR~\cite{ali-beyMixVPRFeatureMixing2023}, CosPlace~\cite{bertonRethinkingVisualGeolocalization2022}, CricaVPR~\cite{luCricaVPRCrossimageCorrelationaware2024}, and DINOv2-SALAD~\cite{izquierdoOptimalTransportAggregation2024} as baseline models.
 MixVPR and CosPlace use CNN-based feature extractors, whereas CricaVPR and DINOv2-SALAD adopt DINOv2-based~\cite{oquabDINOv2LearningRobust2024} ViT feature extractors.